deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 Ecological and social contexts are changing, breaking down and reconfiguring, adapting.
 Migrations out of need or choice need support, not new barriers and walled gardens.

-### Our "Rust-core" architecture and its UI bindings ...
+### Our "Rust-core" architecture and its UI bindings…

 Delta Chat was the first chat messaging app suite to be fully Rust- based and available on all platforms.